binder-badge/binder-badge.github.io/src/content/docs/headscale/derp-server.md

 This guide will go over setting up a DERP relay behind [Nginx Proxy Manager+](https://github.com/ZoeyVid/NPMplus)

 ### How does this work?
-Normally, the DERP port will be 443 and you will be forced to use TLS, which usually doesnt work well with reverse proxies, which people usually use to handle TLS to their services.
+Normally, the DERP port will be 443 and you will be forced to use TLS.
+This usually doesn't work very well with reverse proxies, which people usually use to handle TLS to their services.

 However, if you use 80 as the DERP port, it will not use TLS, and serve normal HTTP.
 This would allow the reverse proxy to take over, and allow it to handle TLS for the DERP relay.

 ### Setting up Nginx Proxy Manager+ (NPM+)